ChaunceyQuam/ca-temperatures/Final_Project_Submission.md

 ![](Final_Project_Submission_files/figure-markdown_strict/yearly%20counts%20by%20city-1.png)

 ##### Some cities experienced more days of extreme temperature per year than others, with fluxuation by year while other cities do not have much fluxuation.
 There are noticably hotter regions in California than others.
 I also see that some stations do not provide data for the entire time series.
 If I were to repeat this analysis I would try to find station data that provides temperature measurements for the entire time series for the locations I am investigating.
 There are some cities that have a significant dip in days of extreme temperatures and I am curious about this.
-I have a feeling that those dips in the data are due to missing data, however I am not sure on this and wont be investigating further.
+I have a feeling that those dips in the data are due to missing data, however I am not sure on this but will not be investigating further.

 #### **Visualizing Location of Stations Reporting Temperatures in California**